jeromededios/Chart/README.md

 Design Pattern Used

-1. Strategy Pattern for IDiscount Interface.
+1. Strategy Pattern for IPricingRules Interface.

 2. Factory Pattern for Pricing Rules.